gbLw1/csharp-websocket/README.md

 ## TODO

 - Make the server multi-threaded
-- Change the 'From' field in the message to be the Client's full object
+- Change the 'From' field in the message to the client's ID instead of the client's nickname